 So you’re starting a brand new business – Congratulations!
 Embarking on a new business venture is always an exciting time.

-But even if you’re not a particularly online business, it’s imperative that your company establishes a strong web presence.
+Even if you’re not a particularly online business, it’s imperative that your company establishes a strong web presence.

 So without further ado, let’s get your brand new biz found online…